MARICHAL MÉNDEZ FAMILY

 Domingo Méndez Armas and Family

-By acquiring this property one can become part of the history of La Gomera.
-Don Domingo Méndez Mora is a direct descendant on his father’s side of Captain Don Juan Marichal, who was granted land in Alojera, Vallehermoso and Valle Gran Rey (1549) by Count Don Guillén Peraza de Ayala (1).
-A grandson of Capitán Don Juan Marichal, Capitán Don Sebastián Marichal, married Doña Beatriz Méndez in San Sebastián de La Gomera in 1621, introducing the Méndez family name to their descendants (2).
+Don Domingo Méndez Mora is a direct descendant on his father’s side of Captain don Juan Marichal, who was granted land in Alojera, Vallehermoso and Valle Gran Rey (1549) by the Count of La Gomera don Guillén Peraza de Ayala (1).
+A grandson of Capitán don Juan Marichal, Capitán don Sebastián Marichal, married in 1621 doña Beatriz Méndez in San Sebastián de La Gomera, introducing the Méndez family name (2, 3, 4).

 Domingo Méndez Mora